Saint Augustine’s Church

 An active Anglican church in Pendlebury, Greater Manchester with Gothic Revival architecture

-An explosive new dance production heads to The Lowry, bringing a whole new dimension to The Who’s iconic rock album.
+From £16An explosive new dance production heads to The Lowry, bringing a whole new dimension to The Who’s iconic rock album.

-from £23.00Step through the wardrobe and experience an icy, magic and mystical adventure.
+From £23.00Step through the wardrobe and experience an icy, magic and mystical adventure.

-from £19Don’t miss James Graham’s Olivier Award-winning, big-hearted, ‘pitch-perfect’ celebration of football when it comes to Salford.
+From £19Don’t miss James Graham’s Olivier Award-winning, big-hearted, ‘pitch-perfect’ celebration of football when it comes to Salford.

-from £16.50A flourishing park in the Swinton area of Salford.
+Free entryA flourishing park in the Swinton area of Salford.

 Tucked away in Barton Arcade, a small but beautiful shopping centre between St Ann’s Square and Deansgate, is Pot Kettle Black.
 This cosy cafe serves up both excellent coffee and an inventive brunch menu (8am-3pm daily) – we particularly recommend the figs on toast, with whipped ricotta, fresh mint and infused honey.